TanjinToma/Cell-Segmentation/README.md

 step 2: Run the training script 'Train_network_semantic_segmentation.py'.
 The model will be saved in the folder 'Trained_model_semantic_seg' as 'best_metric_model_dicefocal.pth'

 # Testing
 We have provided a test image of a synthetic bacterial biofilm (3D image) and pre-trained models for the two networks.
-Download pre-trained models from here and extract in the current directory. <br />
+Download pre-trained models from <a href="https://drive.google.com/file/d/1wtRa5erN-YQUH-Qr_dyUF1KI0AJcSyQZ/view?usp=drive_link" target="_blank">here</a> and extract in the current directory. <br />
 (1) activate env: conda activate map_est <br />
     run the script 'evaluate_distance_map_estimation.py'.
 If using newly trained model, change the 'path_model' variable in the script.
 Otherwise, pre-trained model will be used. <br />
 (2) activate env: conda activate final_seg. <br />
     run the script 'evaluate_semantic_segmentation.py'.
 If using newly trained model, change the 'path_model' variable in the script.
 Otherwise, pre-trained model will be used.

 # Citations:
-Toma, T. T., Wang, Y., Gahlmann, A., & Acton, S. T. (2023, October).
+[1] Toma, T. T., Wang, Y., Gahlmann, A., & Acton, S. T. (2023, October).
 DeepSeeded: Volumetric segmentation of dense cell populations with a cascade of deep neural networks in bacterial biofilm applications.
 Expert Systems with Applications, 122094.